Sebastian-Fitzner/simple-revealjs-presentation/markdown/veams-workshop-2017.md

 --

-#### Why do we refactored the whole project structure?
+#### Why did we refactor the whole project structure?

-It is because of flexibility, scalability and decoupling.
+We did this fro the sake of flexibility, scalability and decoupling.
 We do not support the old `standard` project setup anymore.

 --